 Coronavirus – what it means for your safari

 In March 2020 non-essential travel effectively shut down, with Governments worldwide advising their citizens to stay at home.
 This advice has been updated several times during the intervening months with corridors opening and closing.
-Here in the UK we are waiting for the removal, on 17 May 2021, of the ‘no travel’ ban and updated news on the traffic light system every three weeks thereafter.
+Here in the UK the latest ban on travel was removed on 17 May 2021 and the traffic light system, governing quarantine regimes on return to the UK, will be updated every three weeks.

 A couple of the countries we work with currently have amber status and many have started vaccination programmes for their hospitality staff.
-Other nations’ citizens, including those in USA, are a little less restricted and we are delighted to have been able to help a handful of clients travel to Africa last year and this, where and when it has been deemed safe to do so.
+Other nations’ citizens, including those in other European countries and the USA, are less restricted and we are delighted to have been able to help a handful of clients travel to Africa last year and this, where and when it has been deemed safe to do so.

 Our initial priority, back in March 2020, was the repatriation of clients who were already on safari in Africa.
 We successfully completed this activity in just over a week, with our last clients returning on 26th March.